InnovareSIP/CustomerSuccessScorecard/README.md

 # Running the script
 The script takes the following arguments:

+-h or --help will display the following msg on the command line and exit

 Send scorecard:
   Only the scorecard argument is required, omiting the dataset argument will create a new dataset for the scorecard result table, omiting the table argument will create a new table with a timestamp as its name

-  -dataset DATASET      Query function to call on dataset -table TABLE          name of table to send scorecard results -scorecard SCORECARD  dataset to run query on
+  -dataset DATASET      name of dataset to create/send scorecard results -table TABLE          name of table to create/send scorecard results -datasource DATASOURCE
+                        dataset to run query on

 Export files:
   export csv files from the ./export directory.

-  -export EXPORT        Export files in ./export to dataset.
+  -bqimport BQIMPORT    Export files in ./export to dataset.
 Specify the dataset to send the data.

 Database Connection:
   Specify an enviroment:local, staging, production and a database to copy from

-  -copy ENV              Name of the enviroment you would like to copy from -db DB                Name of the database you would like to copy
+  -copyfrom COPYFROM    Name of the enviroment you would like to copy from -database DATABASE    Name of the database you would like to copy

 Example:
-python3 datagenerate.py -scorecard score_card_results -dataset inno_db_export
+python3 datagenerate.py -datasource inno_db_export -dataset score_card_results -table results

-This would query the inno_db_export dataset in your BigQuery project and create a table in the score_card_results dataset with the results.
+This would query the inno_db_export dataset in your BigQuery project and create a dataset named score_card_results and create a table names results in that dataset